rmndrs89/rmndrs89/README.md

 ### Hi, I am Robbin! 👋

-📌 I am working as a **postdoctoral researcher** at the [Neurogeriatrics research group](https://neurogeriatrics-kiel.com/), Kiel, Germany
+📌 I work as a **postdoctoral researcher** at the [Neurogeriatrics research group](https://neurogeriatrics-kiel.com/), Kiel, Germany

-🛠 I work mainly in Python and MATLAB, and occasionally in R
+🛠 I write my code mainly in Python and MATLAB, and occasionally in R

 👀 I am interested in biomedical engineering and biomechanics